 (a) Review.
 When funds are made available for assistance, HUD will publish a notice of fund availability in the FEDERAL REGISTER in accordance with the requirements of 24 CFR part 4.
-Ap-plications will be reviewed and plications will be reviewed and screened in accordance with the guidelines, rating criteria and procedures published in the notice.
+Applications will be reviewed and screened in accordance with the guide-lines, rating criteria and procedures published in the notice.

 (b) Rating criteria.
 HUD will award funds based on the criteria specified in section 455(a)(1) through (8) of the McKinney Act (42 U.S.C.
-11403d(1)- 11403d(8)) and on the following criteria authorized by section 455(a)(9) of the McKinney Act (42 U.S.C.
+11403d(1)-11403d(8)) and on the following criteria authorized by section 455(a)(2) of the authorized by section 455(a)(9) of the McKinney Act (42 U.S.C.
 11403d(9)):

-(1) The extent to which the applicant has demonstrated coordination with other Federal, State, local, private and other entities serving homeless persons in the planning and operation of the project, to the extent practicable;

-(2) Extent to which the project targets homeless persons living in emergency shelters, supportive housing for homeless persons, or in places not designed for, or ordinarily used as, a regular sleeping accommodation human beings;
+(1) The extent to which the applicant has demonstrated coordination with other Federal, State, local, private and other entities serving homeless persons in the planning and operation of the project, to the extent practicable; (2) Extent to which the project targets homeless persons living in emergency shelters, supportive housing for homeless persons, or in places not de-signed for, or ordinarily used as, a regular sleeping human beings; accommodation for

-(3) Quality of the project; and

-(4) Extent to which the program will serve homeless persons who are seriously mentally ill, have chronic alcohol and/or drug abuse problems, or have AIDS and related diseases.
+(3) Quality of the project; and (4) Extent to which the program will serve homeless persons who are seriously mentally ill, have chronic alcohol and/or drug abuse problems, or have AIDS and related diseases.